mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_automationhubsetup.md

 ## Our aim
 - We know from the last section that our Job Template is still not working.
 Executing this Job Template fails, becaus the Content Collection holding the Module is not downloadable.
-- We will then assure that the Organization has `Automation Hub` and `Ansible Galaxy` credentials attached. (order important)
+- We will then ensure that the Organization has `Automation Hub` and `Ansible Galaxy` credentials attached. (order important)
 - Executing this Job Template again should get the module started.
 Most likely we will run in other issues. (which will be addressed later).

 ## The Tasks